Sport Windsurf: Thrill of Wind and Waves

 What is the difference between windsurfing and sport windsurf?

-Most people learn basics in 5 to 10 hours of lessons.
+Most people learn the basics in 5 to 10 hours of lessons.
 Becoming comfortable takes several sessions over weeks.

 Is sport windsurf expensive to start?